hbobsi/hbobsi/README.md

 I'm passionate about solving problems and learning new technology.

-I am always ready for prospective challenges, and my dream is to work and live in the USA.:statue_of_liberty:
+I am always ready for prospective challenges, and my dream is to work and live in the USA. :statue_of_liberty:

 ####  🧠 "Tento ser ímpar para ser o número um!" 🥇